bubu93200/MIT/MuseScoreRessources/readme.md

 ![image](https://user-images.githubusercontent.com/101040777/209846694-7e2e4f5a-2311-4676-bac1-6c18c8c5c8c3.png)
 While you are here, you can go to Tools > Options… and review and edit the editor options to your liking.
 (This can be done per-language, and there are tons of settings!)

+## Visual Studio 2022 settings
+It's not needed but I advise you to set Visual Studio with verbose options to see where are errors if there is one (or two, or...) for the first try to build MuseScore.
+When you open Visual Studio 2022, options are :
+- Go to Tools >> Options >> Cmake >> General : activer "activer la sortie Cmake détaillée"; "activer la journalisation des diagnostics internes"; niveau de verbosivité "commentaires"; journaliser dans un fichier (to have a log file if there is an error.
+And There is often errors the first time...)
+- Go to Tools >> Options >> Qt >> General : check "Show debug information" = "Enable"; "verbosity of background build log" = "Diagnostic"

 # CMake

 CMake is used for generating the Visual Studio solution and project files needed for building MuseScore.